 It has been an eventful year for the price of nickel.
 The metal witnessed a rise in price early in the year, followed by its highest price since the fourth quarter of 2008.
-Since April, the metal has seen a sharp decline in its price, but has recovered nicely, sitting today at around US$24,695/mt.
+Since April, the metal has seen a sharp decline in its price, but has recovered nicely over the course of the rest of 2010.